Mushroom spore prints with visual effect

 Fungal spores with a visual effect are valued by mycologists due to their ability to demonstrate vivid visual phenomena - saturated colors, perspective changes and unique spatial illusions.
 Spore prints of such fungi are used in microscopy, educational experiments and collection studies to compare the strength and nature of visual manifestations.
 Our catalog presents genuine spore prints of fungi with a pronounced visual effect , available for online order with delivery in Ukraine.

-Fungal spores Psilocybe Cubensis Colombian Rust Climate: Tropical and subtropical (Colombia,..
+Fungal spores Psilocybe Cubensis Colombian Rust Climate: Tropical and subtropical (Colombia, South ..

 Spores of the mushroom Psilocybe Cubensis Lipa Yai (Thai) Climate: Tropical, subtropical Mushroom c..